DanieleMDiNosse/Metaorders_PriceImpact/docs/POWER_LAW_IMPACT_FITS.md

 ## 4. Filtering Stage Before Fitting

-After metaorders are computed and their summary dataframe is built, the SQL‑fits block in `metaorder_computation.py` applies the final filters and impact construction.
+After metaorders are computed and their summary dataframe is built, the SQL-fits block in `metaorder_computation.py` applies the final filters and impact construction.
 The resulting filtered dataset is saved to `out_files/metaorders_info_sameday_filtered_*.parquet` and reused directly by the WLS step (no re-filtering there).

 ### 4.1 Structural filters (enforced during construction)